Togg: T10X

 2022 Togg T10X on display at Zorlu Center in Istanbul.

-The young manufacturer's first model is a 100% electric SUV whose design was designed by Turkish automotive designer Murat Günak and the Pininfarina firm.
+The manufacturer's first model is a 100% electric SUV whose design was designed by Turkish automotive designer Murat Günak and the Pininfarina firm.
 The design of the T10X incorporates several elements of Turkish culture, notably the rims and the tulip-shaped grille.
 Additionally, the stitching lines on the T10X seats also represent a tulip.
 The concept name of this SUV was the C-SUV, and was later named T10X when the vehicle was released.

-Togg launches mass production of its all-electric SUV in October 2022, with a choice of two-wheel drive (RWD) and a 160 kW (218 hp) motor placed on the rear axle or all-wheel drive (AWD) with a second additional engine positioned at the front for a total of 320 kW (430 hp) and 700 N m of torque.
+Togg launches mass production of its all-electric SUV in October 2022, with a choice of two-wheel drive (RWD) and a 160 kW motor placed on the rear axle or all-wheel drive (AWD) with a second additional engine positioned at the front for a total of 320 kW and 700 Nm of torque.
 Acceleration is 7.6s and 4.8s respectively to go from 0 to 100 km/h.
-Two Li-ion batteries are available offering a range of 314 km or 523 km depending on the capacity chosen.
+Two Li-ion batteries are available offering a range of 314 or 523 km depending on the capacity chosen.

 Inside, the T10X offers an ultra-modern ambiance with 12-inch digital instrumentation and a central touch screen resting on a 29-inch panel that covers the entire width of the dashboard.
 On the prototype model, then called C-SUV, two small screens were placed at the ends to transmit images from the camera mirrors.